-ATLANTA—“Let’s face it.
-No one is sex trafficking anyone at Mary Kay Conventions,” said a passionate Lisa Thompson.
+“Let’s face it.
+No one is sex trafficking anyone at Mary Kay Conventions,” Thompson said.

 And she would know.
 As vice president of policy and research for the National Center on Sexual Exploitation (NCOSE), Thompson has done her homework on how the ‘Big Game’ scores high in human trafficking.

 “To be clear, the Super Bowl does not cause sex trafficking,” Thompson said.
 “But does the influx of demand from potential male buyers associated with the Super Bowl correlate with trafficking at the Super Bowl?
 Sadly, yes.”

 And this year’s event is set for Sunday, February 2 at Hard Rock Stadium in Miami Gardens, Florida.
 But data shows that the threat for human trafficking doesn’t change with a new venue.
 According to the Human trafficking Hotline, Florida ranks third in the United States in human trafficking cases reported by states, behind only California and Texas.